ZhouKanglei/PHI_AQA/README.md

     --test --ckpt {your model saving path}/best.pkl
 ```

 ## Reproduction Example

-We provide a complete example to reproduce our results on the Ball (RG) dataset.
+We provide a detailed example to reproduce our results on the Ball (RG) dataset.
 The corresponding bash script, `train_vst_rg_ball.sh`, utilizes a two-stage training approach.

-From the training logs, we observe that the best Spearman's Rank Correlation Coefficient (SRCC) achieved is higher than the result reported in our paper.
-Additionally, it is possible to select a result that strikes a balance between SRCC and precision metric (RL2), depending on the specific requirements of your application.
+🚀 From the training log `outputs/phi/Ball/second_phase/log.txt`, we observe that the best Spearman's Rank Correlation Coefficient (SRCC) achieved exceeds the result reported in our paper.

+📈 Additionally, you can select a result that balances SRCC and the precision metric (RL2) based on the specific requirements of your application.
+For example, Epoch 23 closely aligns with or even surpasses the results presented in our paper.

+🌟 Be patient and persistent in tuning the code to achieve new state-of-the-art results.

 ## Acknowledgements